LesByerley / iStockphoto.com

 In a nutshell, the lower standards for obtaining preliminary injunctive relief make the Brazilian jurisdiction a very favourable battleground to enforce patent rights in global litigation—which turns out be an opportunity for NPEs and a substantial risk for corporations facing infringement claims.

-Ricardo Nunes is the head of the patent litigation department at Daniel Legal & IP Strategy.
+Ricardo Nunes is the head of the patent litigation department at Daniel Law.
 Licensed to practise in Brazil and in the State of New York, Nunes focuses his practice on complex patent and regulatory disputes in different technical fields, including pharmaceutical and biotech, electronics, software, and mechanical.
 He can be contacted at: firstname.lastname@example.org

 Daniel Legal & IP Strategy, Ricardo Nunes, GDP, patent, patent litigation, patent infringement, preliminary injunctions, BRICS